BertVerbruggen/RL-in-non-ergodic-contexts/README.md

 Figures are generated either by the above procedure or from the Wolfram Mathematica notebook (GenericBinomial.nb) as enclosed in this repo and in (*zenodo*) data repo.

+# Hyperparameter sweep:
+Hyperparameter tuning and testing can be done using the HyperparameterModel.ipynb notebook.
+This is a standalone model to test hyperparameters.
+The same test can be performed on a larger scale using input parametres from hyperparameter files as shown by the example file (hyperparameters.csv).

 # **Feedback
 Enjoy playing around with these models.
 The training was performed on the HPC supercomputer from the Flemish government (https://www.vscentrum.be/hpc) and analysis on the local machine.